Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/phy.rst

 DSDT entries representing MAC nodes
 -----------------------------------

-Below are the MAC nodes where PHY nodes are referenced. phy-mode and phy-handle are used as explained earlier.
+Below are the woke MAC nodes where PHY nodes are referenced. phy-mode and phy-handle are used as explained earlier.
 ------------------------------------------------------